Christian Bethancourt Player Props: Rays vs. Astros

 Christian Bethancourt At The Plate

-- Bethancourt is hitting .220 with 12 doubles, seven home runs and nine walks.
+- Bethancourt has 12 doubles, seven home runs and nine walks while hitting .219.

-- Looking at the 65 games he has played this season, he's hit a long ball in seven of them (10.8%), and in 3.1% of his trips to the plate.
+- He has hit a long ball in seven games this season (10.6%), homering in 3.1% of his trips to the dish.

-- Bethancourt has driven in a run in 16 games this season (24.6%), including four games with more than one RBI (6.2%).
-He has also driven in three or more of his team's runs in two contests.
+- In 24.2% of his games this year, Bethancourt has driven in at least one run.
+In four of those games (6.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 25 games this year, with multiple runs six times.
+- In 25 of 66 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.